-Faced with a clearly inadequate infrastructure, in 1956 airport officials again hired Pereira & Luckman to master plan a facilities overhaul that would bring LAX into the let Age.
+Faced with a clearly inadequate infrastructure, in 1956 airport officials again hired Pereira & Luckman to master plan a facilities overhaul that would bring LAX into the Jet Age.
 This time, the effort was a joint venture with the firms of Welton Beckett and Associates and Paul R. Williams joining Pereira & Luckman.
 Unlike the aborted effort just a few years prior, airport improvements were funded by a voter-approved \$60 million bond.

 The previous plans developed by Pereira & Luckman in 1953 had included a central circular terminal building housed in a glass dome with connecting fingers leading out to the parked aircraft.
 An alternative scheme involved tunnels leading to small satellite terminals.
-Although unrealized, it was this plan that first introduced the idea of decentralized or dispersed terminals which would become a critical component of the new plan.
-As finalized in 1957, the new plan fully embraced the idea of decentralization.
-The plan distributed ticketing/baggage handling buildings along a Ushaped access road which wrapped a central mall containing surface parking, a restaurant, an employee cafeteria, electrical and heating plants, and the airport administration building.
-Each ticketing building was connected via an underground passageway to lozenge shaped satellite buildings with gates for boarding and deplaning.
-The satellite buildings contained passenger amenities including waiting areas, cocktail lounges, dining facilities, gift shops, and newsstands.
-The location of satellite terminals also maximized plane maneuverability and provided multiple points of access for boarding and deplaning.
+Although unrealized, it was this plan that first introduced the idea of decentralized or dispersed terminals which would become a critical component of the new plan.25 As finalized in 1957, the new plan fully embraced the idea of decentralization.
+The plan distributed ticketing/baggage handling buildings along a U-shaped access road which wrapped a central mall containing surface parking, a restaurant, an employee cafeteria, electrical and heating plants, and the airport administration building.
+Each ticketing buildings with gates for boarding and deplaning.